 There are many amperage options that NOCO offer this jumper starter in and for jump starting a battery, we recommend at least 1,000 amps.
 Out of all the devices they offer, the best bang for a buck out of all the options is the 4,000 amps, which is suitable for 99% of all vehicles on the road (cars, trucks, SUVs etc).

-Overall, the NOCO Genuis Boost PRO GB150 is the best lithium ion jump starter with a large amount of features and power.
-It is expensive but the compact size, features, power and the one year warranty make it a worthwhile investment.Check it Out
+The NOCO Genuis Boost PRO GB150 is the best lithium ion jump starter with a large amount of features and power.
+Although it’s expensive, the compact size, features, power and the one year warranty make it a worthwhile investment.Check it Out

 2. DBPOWER 600A Lithium Car Jump Starter

 If the NOCO Genius above is too pricey for your budget, the DBPOWER alternatives may be the better option.
 It is not as powerful but it is capable of powering up 6.5 liter gas and 5.2 liter diesel vehicles.
 It can do this up to 30 times per charge with a peak current of 600 amps.